Strategies

 On atom11, you can automate your bids the way you want to.
 You can use parameters like clicks, ACoS, conversion, spends, etc., and compare them with either hard values or pre-calculated values like target ACoS.

-This is specifically helpful in bringing down the amount of manual work done in comparing performance with your target parameters and making individual bid changes weekly.
+This especially helps reduce manual labor done in comparing performance with your target parameters and making individual bid changes weekly.

 Increasing and decreasing bid modifiers

-Similar to bid adjustments, you can automate your bid modifiers by comparing them to target ACoS.
-For example, if campaign ACoS is > target ACoS, change the bid modifier to down only or fixed bids.
-You can also automate this feature on a weekly basis.
+Similar to bid adjustments, you can automate your bid modifiers by comparing them to your target ACoS.
+For example, if campaign ACoS is greater than target ACoS, change the bid modifier to down only or fixed bids.
+You can also automate this feature weekly.

 You can make changes to placement modifiers based on target ACoS.
 For example, if the top of search is not performing well, you can reduce the modifier by 10% until it reaches 0%.
 Or, if a placement is performing well, you can increase the modifier by 5% until it reaches an upper limit of 50%.

-However, make sure you are making these changes on a weekly basis and not daily as there will not be enough data sufficiency to support the ACoS calculation.
+However, make sure you are making these changes every week and not daily, since there will not be sufficient data to support the ACoS calculation.

 Bidding strategies depend on multiple things – conventionally, we talk about advertising budget, advertising goals, advertising strategy, and risk appetite.

-Retail-aware advertising means that your bidding strategy may also depend on your SKU distribution, seasonality, inventory, pricing, competitor’s bidding strategy, and so on.
+Retail-aware advertising means that your bidding strategy may also depend on your SKU distribution, seasonality, inventory, pricing, competitors’ Amazon bidding strategy, and so on.

 With atom11 Inventory Optimiser, you can make custom rules and change campaign budgets for low-inventory products and change them once the product is back in stock.